Waiting for the Sun: Critical reception

-Despite its commercial success, Waiting for the Sun polarised critics and many derided it as pretentious and over-arranged.
-Journalist Mikal Gilmore noted that many criticisms were centered to the "transparent commercial appeal" of the album's opener "Hello, I Love You", with The Rolling Stone Album Guide dismissing it as a "jagged Kinks ripoff on which Morrison comes out like a rapist..."
+Despite its commercial success, Waiting for the Sun was derided by many critics as being pretentious and over-arranged.
+Journalist Mikal Gilmore noted that one criticism was centered to the "transparent commercial appeal" of the album's opener "Hello, I Love You", with The Rolling Stone Album Guide dismissing it as a "jagged Kinks ripoff on which Morrison comes out like a rapist".
 Jim Miller of Rolling Stone wrote, "After a year and a half of Jim Morrison's posturing, one might logically hope for some sort of musical growth and if the new record isn't really terrible, it isn't particularly exciting either."
-Pete Johnson reviewing the record for The Philadelphia Inquirer, wrote a positive review, remarking that Waiting for the Sun contains "the smallest amount self-indulgent" songs compared to the Doors previous albums.
+On the other hand, Pete Johnson of The Philadelphia Inquirer felt that Waiting for the Sun contains "the smallest amount self-indulgent" songs compared to the Doors' previous albums.
 The New Musical Express declared "The Unknown Soldier" as the standout of side one and "all on side two are gems, notably 'My Wild Love' and the long finale 'Five to One'."

-In his retrospective review, Richie Unterberger of AllMusic wrote, "The Doors' 1967 albums had raised expectations so high that their third effort was greeted as a major disappointment.
+Retrospective reviews to the album have been generally positive.
+In his review of the 2007 reissue, Sal Cinquemani of Slant Magazine praised the album, writing that "Despite the fact that Morrison was becoming a self-destructing mess, Krieger, Ray Manzarek and John Densmore were never more lucid – perhaps to compensate.
+This was a band at its most dexterous, creative and musically diverse."
+Classic Rock critic Max Bell overviewing the 50th Anniversary Deluxe Edition, gave Waiting for the Sun a rating of four stars out of five, arguing that it is "more observational in tone" than the Doors' previous albums.
+Richie Unterberger of AllMusic wrote, "The Doors' 1967 albums had raised expectations so high that their third effort was greeted as a major disappointment.
 With a few exceptions, the material was much mellower and while this yielded some fine melodic ballad rock ... there was no denying that the songwriting was not as impressive as it had been on the first two records."
-In his review of the 2007 reissue, Sal Cinquemani of Slant praised the album, writing that "Despite the fact that Morrison was becoming a self-destructing mess," Robby Krieger, Ray Manzarek and John Densmore were "never more lucidperhaps to compensate.
-This was a band at its most dexterous, creative and musically diverse."
-Classic Rock critic Max Bell overviewing the 50th Anniversary Deluxe Edition, gave Waiting for the Sun a positive rating of four out of five stars.
+Nevertheless, he concluded that "time's been fairly kind to the record, which is quite enjoyable and diverse, just not as powerful a full-length statement as the group's best albums."

 Stereogum ranked it the third best Doors album behind L.A.
 Woman and The Doors, concluding: "This is the Doors at their strangest, their most exploratory, their most stylistically expansive.
 Waiting for the Sun has examples of everything the Doors did well, and it has them doing it at, occasionally, their highest level."